View on GitHub

 $ mkdir -p backup # or: ln -s /path/to/backup/volume backup

-$ wget https://raw.githubusercontent.com/ulbmuenster/dataasee/0.3/compose.yaml
+$ wget https://raw.githubusercontent.com/ulbmuenster/dataasee/0.5/compose.yaml

-NOTE: To further customize your deploy, use these environment variables.
+NOTE: To further customize your deploy, use environment variables.
 The runtime configuration environment variables can be stored in an .env file.

 WARNING: Do not put secrets into the .env file!